jamesbasa/jamesbasa.github.io/_pages/index.md

 🔱 I'm a UC San Diego alumni with a Bachelor's in Computer Engineering (class of 2021, minor in Music).

-Highlights of my experience include software engineering, research, humanitarian-focused projects, and IEEE workshops——all of which helped strengthen my interpersonal and technical skills.
+Highlights of my experience include software engineering, research, humanitarian-focused projects, and IEEE workshops—all of which helped strengthen my interpersonal and technical skills.

 💻 Most recently, I enjoyed working on advancing education at MasterClass as a Software Engineer.
 I spent 2 years there, having converted from intern to full-time.